IQSS/dataverse/doc/sphinx-guides/source/user/tabulardataingest/rdata.rst

 In addition to Missing Values, R recognizes "Not a Value" (NaN) and positive and negative infinity for floating point variables.
-These are now properly supported by the DVN.
+These are now properly supported by the Dataverse.

 Also note, that unlike Stata, that does recognize "float" and "double" as distinct data types, all floating point values in R are in fact